A look back at the 1962 Ash Wednesday snowstorm

 Dale Enterprise, the weather station just outside of Harrisonburg, set a new record of 27" of snow for a single day.

-Big Meadows in the National Park set two state records.
-Thirty three inches of snow in 24 hours, and the greatest storm snowfall, at 42" .
+Big Meadows in the National Park set two state records: 33 inches of snow in 24 hours, and the greatest storm snowfall, at 42" .